nandi95/vue-toastify/README.md

 - `canTimeout`
 - `canPause`
 - `defaultTitle`
-- `duration` - The time the notification is displayed in milliseconds regardless of its type. (this cannot be updated later)
+- `duration` - The time the notification is displayed for in milliseconds regardless of its type. (this cannot be updated later)
 - `theme`
 - `hideProgressbar`
 - `transition`